RobertBan/getdata-012-course-project/CodeBook.md

 - common for both data sets is the file activity_labels.txt, which contains descriptive labels for the activity IDs in Y_train.txt and Y_test.txt.

 ## Transformations Applied
-The script applies several transformations to the data retrieved from [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+The run_analysis.R script (included in this repository) applies several transformations to the data retrieved from [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 1. Merges training and test data (files Y_text.txt and X_test.txt).
 2. Retains measurements on the mean and standard deviation only, i.e. variable names (specified in features.txt) containing "mean" and "std", except mean frequency and angle variables.